rosell-dk/htaccess-capability-tester/README.md

 ## Stable API?
 The 0.7 release is just about right.
 I do not expect any changes in the part of the API that is mentioned above.
 So, if you stick to that, it should still work, when the 1.0 release comes.

+Expected changes:
+- TestResult class might be disposed of so the "internal" Tester classes also returns bool|null.
+- Throw custom exception when test file cannot be created

 ## Installation
 Require the library with *Composer*, like this: